ShaliniNayan/bookstore/README.md

 ### Installation

-To get started with Math-Magician, follow these steps:
+To get started with Bookstore, follow these steps:

 ```sh
 Clone the repository to your local machine.